 This stunning trek requires a basic level of fitness among trekkers.
 You will need to walk for around 4-7 hours every day during the trek covering around 160km to 230km by foot.
 You will need to climb the majestic Thorong La pass (5,416m) through Thorong Phedi (4,540m).
 The 45 minutes climb tests you to the core.

 Thus, you will need to train with the aim of trekking around 7 hours a day.
 You can perform some fitness training exercises ahead of the trek.
-You will also need to prepare for the altitude sickness in this high altitude trek.
+You will also need to prepare for altitude sickness in this high-altitude trek.
 Trekkers need to walk gently with proper acclimatization, and regular hydration during the trek to avoid altitude sickness.

 Trekking the Annapurna Circuit in winter requires proper travel insurance.
 The trails of this trek pass through the rugged and remote landscapes of the region.
 Hence, accidents and injuries are quite common in the region.
 Travel insurance that covers flight delays, accidents, injuries, loss of luggage, theft, and evacuations are essential during the trek.

 Training Routine for Trekking Annapurna Circuit in Winter